GEANT/nomad_cni/README.md

 }
 ```

-#### developer note

-this part requires manual testing: extending a cluster and check the behavior.
-We are assuming that adding a new Mac address onto Bridge FDB will not require a service restart.
+**developer note:** this part needs to be proved and requires manual testing, by extending a cluster and checking the behavior.
+We are assuming that adding a new Mac address onto Bridge FDB does not require a service restart.

 ## Firewall